Hyperhidrosis: treating excessive sweating

 Surgery

 Surgery is only considered if other treatments have failed or are not tolerated.
 Local surgery, involving localised resection of eccrine sweat glands, can be successful for some.
-It is useful for small areas of axillary hyperhidrosis, but there is little research into its long-term efficacy.
+It is useful for small areas of axillary excessive sweating hyperhidrosis, but there is little research into its long-term efficacy.

 Endoscopic thoracic sympathectomy (ETS) is a last resort carried out under general anaesthetic by a vascular surgeon.
 It involves division of the sympathetic chain over the neck of the ribs in the pleural cavity, with the aim of preventing transmission of nerve signals from the sympathetic ganglia to the nerve fibres producing the excessive sweating.